NeoKish/UdacitySelfDrivingCarND_Traffic_Sign_Classifier/README.md

 # Traffic Sign Classifier

 This project [Project] is part of Udacity Self Driving Car NanoDegree project.
 In this project, we were exposed to concepts of Neural Networks like softmax,cross entropy, gradient descent optimizer,regularization techiques like dropout, pooling, types of Neural Networks such as Convolutional Neural Network and the famous LeNet model Architecture.
-For this project, we are using open source Tensorflow library  for building and training the models and are using the course provided workspace enabled with GPU.
+For this project, we are using open source Tensorflow library  for building and training the models and are using the course provided workspace enabled with GPU for running the model.

 The goal of the project is to build, train, validate and test a deep learning model on German Traffic images dataset.
 The requirement of project is to achieve more than 93% validation accuracy and then test it with new set of 5 images obtained from web to gauge the accuracy of the model.
 There is no requirement to perform at any percentage on these new set of images but it is a good way to understand how the model reacts to a different set of test images.